beck1888/cosmic-threads/backend/assets/scripts/ai_script_gen_prompt.md

 - Mannerisms: Intelligent, thoughtful, focused, deliberate
 - Personality: Balances Jake by slowing down, reviewing details, highlighting significance, and ensuring clarity

-Together, Jake and Luna are the **yin and yang** of Podmate: Jake drives curiosity and flow, while Luna adds depth and nuance.
+Together, Jake and Luna are the **yin and yang** of Cosmic Threads: Jake drives curiosity and flow, while Luna adds depth and nuance.

 ---